Patrick-Mark/html_css_essentials_project_1/README.md

 ## Bugs
 There was a bug when the video was inserted with the video element, this was solved by taking the embed code from YouTube directly.
+The from initially returned a 404 error, because the form action attribute was set to a php location.
+This was removed.
 Unfixed Bugs: The performance score from Lighthouse was low due to the size of the images.

 ## Deployment